Vyral/base-template/_drafts/sampling-a-special-food-item-in-hobokens-popular-st--anns-festival.md

 {% include youtube.html %}

-Today I’m taking a break from real estate to attend the St. Ann’s Italian Festival and search for the Mozareppa.
+<center>Today I’m taking a break from real estate to attend the St. Ann’s Italian Festival and search for the Mozareppa.</center>

 Today I’m at the St. Ann’s Italian Festival in Hoboken searching for the local delicacy known as the “MozzArepa.”
 Sold by the restaurant bearing the same name, **the MozzArepa is a variation of the grilled cheese sandwich, and you can only find it at festivals and street fairs**.